 Additional Operating Requirements means the additional Operating Requirements specific to the Registrar’s Jurisdiction, if any, set out in Schedule 4, as amended from time to time.

+Affected Parties means:

+(a) Customers;

+(b) any affected individuals required to be notified under any Privacy Laws; and

+(c) any other individual, corporation, government entity or other third party affected or potentially affected by any action or omission of the ELNO, the ELNO’s Personnel or any third party for whom the ELNO is responsible or is associated with the ELNO.

 Amendment to Operating Requirements Procedure means the procedure set out in Schedule 6, as amended from time to time.

+Annual Plans means the plans referred to in Operating Requirement 18.3.